5 best cheap universities in Poland for international students

 3. University of Warsaw

 The University of Warsaw also offers a broad range of humanities, social and natural sciences courses.
-For international students, choose from over 34 English-language programmes that cover American Studies, European Politics and Economics, International Relations, Political Science and many more.
+For international students, the English-language programmes cover subjects including but not limited to American Studies, European Politics and Economics, International Relations, and Political Science.

 Beneath this dynamic institution lies the capital of Poland, Warsaw.
 Its Old Town district, beside the river banks and popular among tourists, is a designated UNESCO World Heritage Site.
-Described by many as attractive and prosperous, you can get by with an average cost of living of 400 euros per month.
+Described by many as attractive and prosperous, you can get by with an average cost of living of 535 to 650 euros (US$585 to US$710) per month.

-Depending on the programme, an education at the University of Warsaw can cost between 1,500 euros to 18,000 euros per year.
+Depending on the programme, an education at the University of Warsaw can cost between 1,500 to 18,000 euros (US$1,640 to US$19,687) per year.
 Some programmes, like a Master in African Studies or Master in Machine Learning, are free of charge.
-Administrative charges will total up to 122 Polish złoty (1 Polish złoty is valued at 0.22 US$ at the time of writing).

 4. Warsaw University of Technology